makise-homura/rumia/README.md

-Actually, [Rumia](https://en.touhouwiki.net/wiki/Rumia) is a youkai girl from Touhou Project series, and she is known for some of her gastronomic addictions and appetite; same as Rumia from Touhou consumes her victims, RUMIA consumes (and aggregates) information from computers configured.
+Actually, [Rumia](https://en.touhouwiki.net/wiki/Rumia) is a youkai girl from Touhou Project series, and she is known for some of her gastronomic addictions and appetite; just like Rumia from Touhou consumes her victims, RUMIA consumes (and aggregates) information from computers configured.

 Now live with this information. :-)